Gurnee teen hospitalized with vaping illness, parents say

 The 18-year-old's lungs are only inflating with the help of a machine.
 He's been hospitalized at Advocate Condell Medical Center in Libertyville, bed-bound since Saturday, and almost didn't make it there.

-"They told me if we didn't bring him in when we did we did, his lungs would have collapsed and he would have died," said Polly Hergenreder, his mother.
+"They told me if we didn't bring him in when we did, his lungs would have collapsed and he would have died," said Polly Hergenreder, his mother.

 Two hospitals and several doctors later, a pulmonologist pulled up an X-ray and found Adam's lungs were only partially functioning.